LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Pack checksums are checked by default.
 But pack signatures are only checked if requested as packs are often unsigned.
 Care should be taken when adding public keys for pack signers to your local system.
+Detached signature files are assumed and expected to share the name of the archive and use a `.asc` extension.
+When the `checksig(true)` option is used, the signature file is automatically downloaded using a URL constructed from the pack archive URL.

 Registry and pack spec files plus the registry loader file are compiled by term-expanding them so that only expected terms are actually loaded and